techstop/techstop/content/post/bash-exit-status.md

 <!--adsense-->

 In this example we run three commands and save the exit status for each in a variable.
-One of the commands is not a real command like one of our previous examples.
+One of the commands is not a real command like in our previous example.

 {{< highlight bash >}}
 #!/bin/bash